In July 2021, the Central West Astronomical Society held its annual astrophotography

 Mr Jeff Darmanin, a News Corp.
 Picture Editor, judged the "Photo Editor's Choice" awards and gave his pick from each category.
 His overall winner was awarded the Photo Editor's Choice Award.

 Last year's exhibitions were a resounding success.
 The two parallel exhibitions were viewed by over 200,000 people Australia-wide.

-Observatory's Visitor's Centre for one year from September.
+Observatory's Visitor's Centre for one year.
 A

 second touring exhibition, organised by the Museum of Applied Arts and